tykoii/blog/_posts/2021-05-03-An-Arweave-faucet tutorial.markdown

 ![get free crypto by downloading AR faucet](/assets/images/blog/Step5_ARfaucet.png)

-After successfully tweeting, click *“Next”*.
+After successfully tweeting, click _“Next”_.

 You’ll then get a success message and you’ll have a bit of AR in your new Arweave Wallet!

-Now let’s head over to the [KOI Faucet Tutorial](/How-To-Get-Free-Koi-A-Faucet-Wallet-Tutorial/) to get some KOI tokens.
+Now let’s head over to the [KOII Faucet Tutorial](/How-To-Get-Free-Koii-A-Faucet-Wallet-Tutorial/) to get some KOII tokens.

-*If you already have KOI tokens, head right over to register your content on [Koi.rocks](https://koi.rocks/contents)*
+_If you already have KOII tokens, head right over to register your content on [Koii.rocks](https://koi.rocks/contents)_